Skip to main content

 These devices are surgically implanted to prevent sudden death for people with high risk of life-threatening irregular heartbeat.
 Some defibrillators also have a pacemaker function that stimulates the heart if the rhythm is too slow.

 Original Medicare may cover this device if you have been diagnosed with heart failure.
 Medicare Part A pays if the surgery happens in an inpatient hospital setting.
-Medicare Part B picks up the tab for a defibrillator implant in an outpatient hospital setting.
-You will pay the Part B deductible and 20% of the Medicare-approved amount for your doctor’s services.
-You also will pay a hospital copayment that won’t be more than the Part A deductible.
+Medicare Part B picks up the tab for a defibrillator implanted in an outpatient hospital setting.

 Ventricular assist devices

-VADs include the left ventricular assist device (LVAD), which is a mechanical pump for patients with end-stage left-sided heart failure.
+Ventricular assist devices (VADs) include the left ventricular assist device (LVAD), which is a mechanical pump for people with end-stage left-sided heart failure.
 The LVAD is either a short-term bridge to a heart transplant or serves as long-term circulatory support for advanced heart failure.
-LVAD implantation qualifies as an inpatient hospital service under Part A and as a prosthetic under Part B.
+LVAD implantation procedure is covered for surgery as an inpatient hospital service under Part A, and the device is covered as a prosthetic under Part B.

 Will Medicare cover cardiac rehab?